 In addition to compensating affected consumers, the offending company may face fines or penalties imposed by regulatory bodies as a deterrent for future misconduct.
 Courts or regulators may also require the company to reform its advertising strategies, ensuring transparency moving forward.

-Examples of successful misleading marketing group litigation cases
+Examples of successful group litigation cases

 Group litigation has already delivered justice for many consumers affected by misleading marketing practices.
 Here are a few notable examples: